The hreflang attribute is used to indicate what language your content is in and what geographical region your content is meant for.

 <head> section of your HTML pages.

-You can define a fallback page if no page is available for the audience you’re targeting.
+You can define a fallback page for when no page is available for the audience you're targeting.
 This is done using the

-The most common use-case is for defining audience targeting for non-HTML documents, such as PDF files for instance.
-PDF files are crawled and indexed too, and if you have them available in multiple languages it makes sense to define what audiences they are for.
+The most common use case is for defining audience targeting for non-HTML documents, such as PDF files.
+PDF files are crawled and indexed too, and if you have them available in multiple languages, it makes sense to define what audiences they are for.